 What is plain from this text is that the key to this kind of love, compassion, courage, and sacrifice is radical freedom from our love affair with our possessions and our popularity.
 Where does that freedom come from?
 The text is very clear in answer to that.
 It comes from an all-satisfying hope in the treasure God is beyond the grave.
 And the answer is not that it comes from some superior kind of grace given to saints and martyrs.
 It comes from cherishing the reward of heaven more than life on earth.

-“If we are going to take the risks the early Christians took for Jesus, then we are going to have to set our minds on things that are above.”
+“If we are going to take risks for Jesus, we are going to have to set our minds on things that are above.”

 Right here is one of the main keys to why the church in America is so anemic.
 We are at home in this world.
 We love our possessions and our popularity.
 We love approval.
 But these early Christians were aliens and exiles whose true home was in heaven and in the age to come with Jesus.
 That world was so real to them and so precious that they did the unthinkable: they “joyfully accepted the seizure of their property.”
 It’s the joy that’s so jolting here.
 It’s the joy.
 This gives fresh meaning to the Old Testament word: “The joy of the Lord is your strength” (Nehemiah 8:10).